 In the normal course of business the Company takes positions on its tax returns that may be challenged by taxing authorities.
 The Company evaluates all uncertain tax positions to assess whether the position will more likely than not be sustained upon examination.
 If the Company determines that the tax position is more likely than not to be sustained, the Company records the amount of the benefit that is more likely than not to be realized when the tax position is settled.
-This liability, including accrued interest and penalties, is included in other long-term liabilities in the accompanying balance sheets and was \$3.9 million as of December 31, 2011 and \$0.9 million as of December 31, 2010.
-During the years ended December 31, 2011, 2010 and 2009, the Company recognized approximately \$0.8 million, \$0.1 million and \$0.1 million in interest and penalties related to its uncertain tax positions.
-The Company expects that its liability for uncertain tax positions could be different than currently expected.
-If recognized, the total unrecognized tax benefits would lower our effective income tax rate.
-The roll-forward of the liability for uncertain tax positions below excludes interest and penalties.
+This liability, including accrued interest and penalties, is included in other long-term liabilities in the accompanying balance sheets and was \$1.7 million as of December 31, 2012 and \$3.9 million as of December 31, 2011.
+During the year ended December 31, 2012, the Company reduced its Canadian deferred tax assets by \$0.7 million as a result of Canadian unrecognized tax benefits of an equal amount being recognized during 2012.
+During the years ended December 31, 2012, 2011 and 2010, the Company (reversed) recognized approximately \$(0.6) million, \$0.8 million and \$0.1 million in interest and penalties related to its uncertain tax positions.
+During 2012, the Company reversed approximately \$3.3 million of its liability (that included approximately \$1.0 million of accrued interest and penalties) for uncertain tax positions due to the resolution of certain state income tax issues pursuant to the completion of an audit, and, from the expiration of certain statutes of limitation.
+The Company expects that its liability for uncertain tax positions will decrease by approximately \$0.4 million during the twelve months ended December 31, 2013, due to the expiration of certain statutes of limitation, however, actual changes in the liability for uncertain tax positions could be different than currently expected.
+If recognized, changes in the Company's total unrecognized tax benefits would impact the Company's effective income tax rate.
+The roll-forward of the liability for uncertain tax positions is below and excludes interest and penalties.